 We all like to look beautiful, right?!
 That means you too, gents.
 Unfortunately the changes you have to make to your lifestyle to be gluten free extend beyond the kitchen and your diet.
-There are a number of everyday products that might be having an effect on your gluten free diet, they lurk in your bathroom.
-Right there...in the vanity cabinet.
-It is usually the last thing people think about when going gluten free, because sorting out the food source is the top priority but taking the time to audit your personal hygiene, beauty and cosmetic products is also important.
-If you didn't know it, some beauty products can contain gluten.
-But don't panic, it isn't as bad as it seems, if nothing else you just need to be cautious of anything that might go near your mouth.
+There are a number of everyday products that might be having an effect on your gluten-free diet, they lurk in your bathroom.
+Right there…in the vanity cabinet.
+It is usually the last thing people think about when going gluten-free because sorting out the food source is the top priority but taking the time to audit your personal hygiene, beauty, and cosmetic products are also important.
+If you didn’t know it, some beauty products can contain gluten.
+But don’t panic, it isn’t as bad as it seems if nothing else you just need to be cautious of anything that might go near your mouth.

-In all seriousness though, who doesn't love a good moisturiser, shaving cream or a splash of lippy?
+In all seriousness though, who doesn’t love a good moisturizer, shaving cream or a splash of lippy?
 This is an issue we need to sort out, so you can be happy, healthy and beautified!
-For this reason we have decided to examine and answer the more frequently asked questions in regards to using beauty and personal hygiene products and whether they need to be gluten free.
+For this reason, we have decided to examine and answer the more frequently asked questions in regards to using beauty and personal hygiene products and whether they need to be gluten-free.

 Can gluten be absorbed through the skin?

 Gluten cannot be absorbed through the skin.
 Gluten will only cause a reaction in the gluten intolerant when ingested.
-In other words if you don’t eat it it won’t cause you any harm.
+In other words, if you don’t eat it won’t cause you any harm.

-The above said, if you are gluten intolerant, you should ensure any products that could be ingested are gluten free.
+The above said, if you are gluten intolerant, you should ensure any products that could be ingested are gluten-free.
 These would include lipsticks, lip balms or lip glosses.
-Facial cleansers and moisturisers, body and hand lotions and shaving creams (for the men, or hairy ladies!) are also worth considering as they may inadvertently get into your mouth.
+Facial cleansers and moisturizers, body and hand lotions and shaving creams (for the men, or hairy ladies!) are also worth considering as they may inadvertently get into your mouth.